bingchen-liu/COMSW4995-Quickdraw-Kaggle-Challenge/README.md

 # COMSW4995-Quickdraw-Kaggle-Challenge

-This is the codes we used for the COMSW4995 class project/Google Quick Draw!
+This repository stores the codes we used for the COMSW4995 class project/Google Quick Draw!
 Kaggle challenge.

-Some codes are adapted from participants on Kaggle, as indicated in the python files.
+Some codes are adapted from kernels published on Kaggle, as indicated in the jupyter notebook files.

 Kudos to Raghavendra Kotikalapudi who has created this master-piece for ResNet construction: https://github.com/raghakot/keras-resnet